teodorus-nathaniel/athea/README.md

-# Project Management
+# Content Management

+Note: To use image or video, make sure the image is in `public` folder and set the path to that image with root from public folder. e.g. to use image in `public/projects/npure/thumbnail.jpg`, set the image string to `/projects/npure/thumbnail.jpg`

+## Home Video

+To change video in home page, go to `public/videos` and change the video with the same name (`teaser.webm` and `teaser-portrait.webm`).
+If there is no `.webm` extension, remove the `.webm` variant of the video, and just have `.mp4`, because the priority is to use `.webm`, only if that's not available, it will use `.mp4`.

+## Services

+Go to `src/data/service.ts` and change the data or order of the services there.

+## Team Members

+Go to `src/data/team-members.ts` and change the data or order of the members there.

+## Project Data

-To add/change projects shown in `detail page` & `works page`, go to `src/data/projects`
+To add/change projects shown in `detail page` & `works page`, go to `src/data/projects` To see what each attribute does, read about it [here](./src/data/projects/README.md)
-Note: To add/change image, use `import` on top of page and route it to the image path. `#` is the root of the folder.
-To see what each attribute does, read about it [here](./src/data/projects/README.md)

 To _change_ project data: